 Ride Lisbon Tram 25 to Praca da Figueira

 To return to the Lisbon city center, forego the crammed Tram 28 and hop on a Tram 25 instead.
-The Lisbon Tram 25 picks up passengers right in front of the Estrela church, winds through residential neighborhoods and terminates at Praca da Figueira, which is exactly where you want to be to start your evening exploration!
+Lisbon Tram 25 picks up passengers right in front of the Estrela church, winds through residential neighborhoods and terminates at Praca da Figueira, which is exactly where you want to be to start your evening exploration!

 Igreja de Sao Domingos, Lisbon

 One of the most evocative churches in Lisbon, Igreja de Sao Domingos was first built in 1241.
 Reduced to rubble in the 1755 earthquake, it was rebuilt…and destroyed by fire in 1959.
 During renovation, they decided to leave visible marks of fire damage throughout the church, which has a haunting effect.

-Ginjinha – or Ginja for short – is Lisbon’s sweet cherry liqueur and a must-try while in the city!
+Ginjinha – or Ginja for short – is Lisbon’s sweet cherry liqueur and a must-try while in the city.
 The A Ginjinha bar opened in 1840 and was the first place to sell the liqueur, which at the time was used to cure common ailments.
 Today, visitors line up at A Ginjinha for a taste – and can order an inexpensive shot with or without a liquor-soaked cherry.
 Ginja is also available from kiosk all around Lisbon, especially during the winter.

 From A Ginjinha, walk past the Teatro Nacional D Maria II through Praca do Rossio (both sights should be included on your Day 1 Lisbon Walking Tour, but it’s well worth a second look when you can appreciate the square at your own pace).
 Pause to take in the sights of the majestic square before heading into the Bairro Alto district.

 Santo Justa Lift

 Built in 1902 to allow passengers to get from Baixa to Bairro Alto without the steep climb, the Santa Justa elevator has naturally become somewhat of a tourist attraction.
 Still useful for getting from Baixa to Bairro Alto, the 147-foot-tall observation deck is why many visitors take the ride up.

 Convent do Carmo